 Trump actively dismisses global warming as nothing but a hoax that was created by the Chinese to make U.S.manufacturing non-competitive.
-He has vowed to pull the U.S. out of the Paris Climate Agreement, which currently has 192 countries and states signed into agreements to hold the increase in global temperatures below 2-degrees celsius.
+He has vowed to pull the U.S. out of the Paris Climate Agreement, which currently has 192 countries and states signed agreements to hold the increase in global temperatures below 2-degrees Celsius.

-The chair of the Global Studies department and professor of Geography, Dr. Mikhail Blinnikov, noted that Earth as a whole has warmed .01 degrees celsius in the past 10 years.
+The chair of the Global Studies department and professor of Geography, Dr. Mikhail Blinnikov, noted that Earth as a whole has warmed .01 degrees Celsius in the past 10 years.

 “This is equivalent to moving from Minnesota to southern Missouri in climate terms,” Dr. Blinnikov said.
 “What you don’t hear much about though is Minnesota as one unit warmed up almost one full degree Celsius in just the last 10 years.
 This is primarily due to much less severe winters, but also in part to warmer and longer summers.
 So we are already almost in Kansas, climate-wise.” he said.